ne0tt/PythonHomeAssistantLauncher/readme.md

 ---

-The Future - Il move the Bearer string from HA Config Might create a .service file so I can run this all the time.
+The Future -
+I'll move the Bearer string from HA Config
+Might create a .service file so I can run this all the time.

 You need to be familiar with Home Assitant and a little bit of python.